section-engineering-education/engineering-education/articles/robotic-process-automation-use-cases-in-the-healthcare-industry/index.md

 The automation of hospital processes and operations using RPA makes use of sensitive patient data.
 Ensuring the security and privacy of this information is a top concern of healthcare organizations.
 An RPA solution built with security in mind ensures medical data security and helps protect patient privacy.

 RPA software bots offer role-based access as a solution to data privacy.
 With this approach, only the correct people can access the private information of patients.
 Patient data is handled by many hands, each wanting access to unique information.
-Patient information demands from a physician are different from those of an employee in the insurance claims department.
+A physician's demand for information varies from that of the management.
+The doctor looks at health records, whereas the management looks at financial and other logistic records.
 RPA helps control patient data access while ensuring that each stakeholder only gets access to specifically relevant data.

 An RPA solution also automatically keeps a detailed audit history of data access.
 A healthcare organization can spot the issues or improper data usage in case of a data breach and make available data access records for audit.

 ### Conclusion

 The advancement in artificial intelligence and robotic process automation has initiated many innovations and transformed healthcare delivery.
-As a result, the world is enjoying a healthy ecosystem with superior care delivery service that focuses on saving lives.
+As a result, the world is enjoying a healthy ecosystem with superior care delivery service that saves lives.